-You may be aware, the AccessNI vetting process is changing from 1st April 2015 in line with the Justice Bill 2014.
+A chara, You may be aware, the AccessNI vetting process is changing from 1st April 2015 in line with the Justice Bill 2014.
 Part of this Bill amends the current legislation on criminal record disclosure by AccessNI and introduces changes to the process for obtaining AccessNI checks.

 In order to facilitate the AccessNI process changes, this email outlines Ulster GAA’s amended process for Counties and Clubs completing the vetting process.
 It is worth noting, whilst the paper application process has changed, the main vetting process remains the same in that there is still a requirement for applicants to submit photocopies of identity documentation along with their cover form and nominated officers must check original identification and sign off their verification form to send on to Ulster GAA.